alex21347/Factorio_Cluster_Analysis/README.md

 <img src="factorio_data_plot.png" alt="Factorio data plot" width="450"/>
 <br/>
 And now we can take this data and use the "spatstat" library in R to analyse the data and fit it to a clustering process.
-Plotting the pair correlation function below demostrates the clear clustering behavior the enemy bases possess, because for a low distance, we can see there is a strong 'attraction' between enemy bases. <br/>
+Plotting the pair correlation function below demostrates the clear clustering behavior the enemy bases possess, as for a low distance, we can see there is a strong 'attraction' between enemy bases. <br/>
 <br/>
 <img src="pcf_factorio.PNG" alt="pcf" width="550"/>